-The results of the analyses and test versus theory comparisons at Mach numbers of 1.05 and 1.10 are shown in figures 60 and 61 respectively.
-The effects of the base separation wake, the boundary layer and wind tunnel wall interference all appear to be negligible at these Mach numbers for the Xmax/L = 60% body geometry.
+The results of the analyses and test vs theory comparisons at Mach numbers of 1.05 and 1.10 are shown in Figs. 61 and 62, respectively.
+The effects of the base separation wake, the boundary layer, and wind-tunnel wall interference all appear to be negligible at these Mach numbers for the $X \max / L = 60\%$ body geometry.